VerKWer/kafka-latency/README.md

 3. `gradle build`

 ## Run
 First, make sure that Kafka is up and running in the desired configuration.
-Them, from the `kafka-latency` directory, where you built the project, simply call `java -jar build/libs/kafka-latency.jar`
+Then, from the `kafka-latency` directory, where you built the project, simply call `java -jar build/libs/kafka-latency.jar`

 ## Runtime Parameters